li-ju666/li-ju666.github.io/_pages/about.md

 ### News
  - 10/06/22: We released [*Blades*](https://github.com/bladesteam/blades),
-a simulator for Byzantine-robust federated learning with attacks and defenses, on GitHub.
+a simulator for Byzantine-robust federated learning with attacks and defenses.
  - 21/12/21: Our paper
 ["Proactive autoscaling for edge computing systems with kubernetes"](https://dl.acm.org/doi/10.1145/3492323.3495588) got accepted in [UCC '21](https://ucc-conference.org/).